There's no mention of President Trump's rhetoric in the editorial, however

 Wheeling Police: More Gun Restrictions Wouldn’t Have Stopped Las Vegas Massacre

-Most of what is in the article is an explanation of the . . .
+Most of what is in the . . .

 (Just wondering -- does anybody there actually read the editorials before they are published?)